Background

 Note

 Objects of type Variable / VariableVector always represent scalar / vector values while those of type Parameter may represent both, depending on the data that is assigned to them.
-In the context of design and operation, design quantities are always modeled by symbols or composed expressions that represent scalar values, while operational quantities are always modeled by symbolss or composed expressions that represent vector values, with each entry representing the value of the corresponding quantity for a certain operational scenario and timestep.
+In the context of design and operation, design quantities are always modeled by symbols or composed expressions that represent scalar values, while operational quantities are always modeled by symbols or composed expressions that represent vector values, with each entry representing the value of the corresponding quantity for a certain operational scenario and timestep.

 We may for example model the coefficients \(C_0\), \(C_1\), and \(C_2\) as objects C_0, C_1, and C_2 of type Parameter, \(C_{\mathrm{out,max}}\) as a Variable C_out_max and \(C_{\mathrm{out}}\), \(C_{\mathrm{in}}\) as objects C_out, C_in of type VariableVector.